 So, Dave looked for growers of Nebbiolo in California to interview them.
 He located a small number of Nebbiolo grapevines at the Montevina Winery in Amador County which had been planted in 1972.
 Limited amounts of Nebbiolo wine were produced from 1976 to 1980 from these vines but the varietal was not commercially successful for Montevina.
 As Dave recalls his visit, he reflects on the climate in this part of Amador County, it was most likely too cool for the grapes to mature fully.
 A less than fully mature grape cannot produce the flavor and structure needed in the wine.
 Dave could not find any other vineyards of Nebbiolo.

 One of the challenges that Dave discovered was that there were many clones of Nebbiolo in Italy.
-The grape variety had been grown in California for more than 100 years but most of the clones planted were of the rose varieties which make a light-bodied wine.
+Small quantities of the variety had been grown in California for more than 100 years in the San Jaquin Valley.
 The soil in Dave’s vineyard is similar to that of many Piedmont vineyards in Italy but the climate in Paso Robles is different.
 It is more Mediterranean in climate and has less precipitation.
 Dave’s vineyard has proved to be the perfect place for growing Nebbiolo in San Luis Obispo County.
 In the Piedmont region, some of the greatest wines – Barolo and Barbaresco – are made from the Nebbiolo grape.
 These wines are known for their ability to develop as they age.

-In the winter of 1979/1980, Dave received two clones of Nebbiolo from UC Davis, both originally sent by the University of Turin in Italy.
-These were different clones from that planted in California in the 19th Century.
+In the winter of 1979/1980, Dave received a clone of Nebbiolo from UC Davis, originally sent by the University of Turin in Italy.
+This was a different clones from that planted in California in the 19th Century.
 In 1980 Dave planted Nebbiolo, using the Michet Clone, provided by the University of Turin.
 This Michet Clone is responsible for some of the better Nebbiolo wines.

 In 1985 Dave produced the first Caparone Nebbiolo wine.
 It was sold at Trader Joe’s and was well received.
 Research on the Nebbiolo grape and other varieties continued to progress in Italy.
 In 1995, the International Symposium on Clonal Selection was hosted at the University of Turin.
 One of the research scientists, Franco Mannini, presented a research study showing that different clones of the Nebbiolo cultivar produce wines with different sensory characteristics that are related to relative wine quality.
 As a result of this clonal selection and evaluation process, Dave became aware of several new clones at UC Davis that have been registered and made available to growers.